 Over the last 12 months the company grew revenues 200%+ from $1.7m in MRR in June 2018 to $5.4m in MRR today.

-Looking at the company’s E40 metric, its worldclass at E90+ for a company at this scale revenue wise.
+Looking at the company’s E40 metric (rule of 40), its worldclass at E90+ for a company at this scale revenue wise.
 E40 is a good proxy for public SaaS company health.
 Today, over 80% of total market value in public SaaS markets is tied up in companies with E40 or higher.
 Just 20% of market value is represented by weaker companies with E40 or lower.

 Revenue per employee is also a good proxy.
 With 82 employees and $60m+ in revenues, ARR per employee is about $731k, well north of industry average of $189k.
 Impressive considering the growth of their engineering team: